No Time for Roses

 Not timed past ropes and arrows, pilfered

-art, red rooms of state, glass-locked porcelain,
+art, red rooms of state,

 we cross manicured gravel where lord-